Week : Intellectual Debt in the Agent Era

 Artificial vs Natural Systems

 Let’s take a step back from artificial intelligence, and consider natural intelligence.
 Or even more generally, let’s consider the contrast between an artificial system and an natural system.
-The key difference between the two is that artificial systems are designed whereas natural systems are evolved.

 Systems design is a major component of all Engineering disciplines.
 The details differ, but there is a single common theme: achieve your objective with the minimal use of resources to do the job.
 That provides efficiency.
 The engineering designer imagines a solution that requires the minimal set of components to achieve the result.
 A water pump has one route through the pump.
 That minimises the number of components needed.
 Redundancy is introduced only in safety critical systems, such as aircraft control systems.
 Students of biology, however, will be aware that in nature system-redundancy is everywhere.
 Redundancy leads to robustness.
 For an organism to survive in an evolving environment it must first be robust, then it can consider how to be efficient.
 Indeed, organisms that evolve to be too efficient at a particular task, like those that occupy a niche environment, are particularly vulnerable to extinction.